What We'll Cover

 Monitoring team-level performances is very similar.
 Game results are the most basic indicator of a team’s ability.
 However, to pick up on the long-term changes that are not the product of chance by two teams, we consider the randomness of these results.

-We can see this in the 2021-2022 NBA ratings for the Grizzlies, Nets, & Celtics.
+We can see this in the 2021-2022 NBA ratings for the Grizzlies, Nets, and Celtics.

 Team - Level Play Style